-We have audited the financial statements of the business-type activities of the Lower Neches Valley Authority (LNVA) as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise LNVA's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the business-type activities of the Lower Neches Valley Authority (LNVA) as of and for the years ended December 31, 2023 and 2022, and the related notes to the financial statements, which collectively comprise LNVA's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities of LNVA as of December 31, 2022 and 2021, and the respective changes in financial position and cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of LNVA as of December 31, 2023 and 2022, and the respective changes in financial position and cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.